MicrosoftDocs/visualstudio-docs/docs/debugger/configure-the-windows-firewall-for-remote-debugging.md

 To allow specific apps through the Windows firewall, see [Configure remote debugging through Windows Firewall](#configure-remote-debugging-through-windows-firewall).

-## Configure remote debugging through Windows firewall
+## Allow the remote debugger through Windows firewall

 You can install the remote debugging tools on the remote computer, or run them from a shared folder.
 In either case, the remote computer firewall must be configured correctly.
+In most scenarios, you don't need to manually open ports if you allow the remote debugger app through the firewall (the ports should open when you allow the app).

 On a remote computer, the remote debugging tools are in: